vitobotta/hetzner-k3s/README.md

 	'https://api.hetzner.cloud/v1/server_types'
 ```

-By default, the image in use is ubuntu-22.04 (Ubuntu 22.04), but you can specify an image to use with the `image` config option.
+By default, the image in use is ubuntu-22.04, but you can specify an image to use with the `image` config option.
 You can choose from the following images currently available:

 - ubuntu-18.04, ubuntu-20.04, ubuntu-22.04
 - debian-10, debian-11